thecodearcher/twilio-verify-phone-number-verification/readme.md

 The above command will generate a controller class file in `app/Http/Controllers/AuthController.php`.

 ### Registering Users
-Now let’s get down to implementing our first authentication logic.
-We will start off by implementing the registration logic.
+It's now time to implement your authentication logic.
+You will implement the registration logic first.
-Let’s for a moment assume we are going to send out SMS notifications to registered users later on from our application, we will need to ensure their phone numbers stored in our database is correct.
-And there’s no better place to enforce this validation than at the point of registration.
-To accomplish this, we will make use of [Twilio Verify](https://www.twilio.com/verify) to check if the phone number entered by our user is a valid phone number.
+Let’s assume that you are going to be sending out SMS notifications to registered users from your application.
+You will need to ensure that the phone numbers stored in your database are correct.
+There’s no better place to enforce this validation than at the point of registration.
+To accomplish this, you will make use of [Twilio Verify](https://www.twilio.com/verify) to check if the phone number entered by your user is a valid phone number.

-Let’s get started, now open up `app/Http/Controllers/AuthController.php` and add the following method:
+Open up `app/Http/Controllers/AuthController.php` and add the following method:

      /**
          * Create a new user instance after a valid registration.